Key stages covered

 Values are about people

-Every organization has a set of values, often including core ethical tenets like treating people with respect or doing the right thing.
+Every large organization already has a set of values, often including core ethical tenets like treating people with respect or doing the right thing.
 Use these existing values to advocate for your enterprise to fulfill its existing mission.

 Open your message by explaining how accessibility fits into your organization’s values.
 Then show how ignoring people with disabilities breaches the values.

-Summarize assessment data
+Summarize assessment data as a story

 Be prepared to deliver some objective data, though your ability for analysis may vary.
+Make the report meaningful by telling stories about who’s being excluded.

 If you represent a funded official project

-If your team is responding to a serious legal complaint or a mandate from leadership, there you may have a full manual and automated assessment including a segmented and prioritized report.
+If your team is responding to a serious legal complaint or a mandate from leadership, you may have a full manual and automated assessment including a segmented and prioritized report.

 If you’re part of a grassroots movement